Licensed practical nurse: United Kingdom

 The state enrolled nursing qualification can no longer be gained in Britain.
 Prior to the implementation of Project 2000 which radically altered the face of nurse education in the mid-1990s, SEN students used to be trained within two years.
 Their course was a simplified version of the longer training offered to state registered nurses (SRNs, later to be renamed RGNs, registered general nurses and now known as level-one nurses).
 Some auxiliary nurses with many years of experience were selected to progress to enrollment as a SEN. People training to be SRNs who failed their exams at the third attempt were also able to enter the nursing register as a SEN. No new SENs are trained in the UK today.
-The Nursing and Midwifery Council (the regulatory body for nurses in the UK) previously used to allow people to be added to the register as level two nurses if they are moving from a similar position from within the European Union, however this has now stopped.
+The Nursing and Midwifery Council (the regulatory body for nurses in the UK) used to allow people to be added to the register as level two nurses if they are moving from a similar position from within the European Union; however, this has now stopped.
 Level-two nurses from the EU wishing to gain entry to the Register in the UK must be willing to train as a first level (staff) nurse.
 This is by two different means: starting their training from scratch as a pre-registration student nurse, or by joining an existing cohort of student nurses starting their second year of training, and completing years 2 and 3 with them.

-Formerly, there was a large segregation between the "green" SENs and "blue" SRNs, which were the colour of uniform typically worn.
-SENs were very much complementary to the nursing team, however did not have the status of SRNs and were ineligible to be promoted, e.g., to ward sister.
-Many SENs sat or re-sat the SRN exams, however a large number did not and were quite content being a SEN. Nowadays, the divide between level one and two nurses is diminishing due to the small number of SENs still in practice.
+Formerly, there was a large segregation between the "green" SENs and "blue" SRNs, which were the colours of uniform typically worn.
+SENs were very much complementary to the nursing team; however, they did not have the status of SRNs and were ineligible to be promoted, e.g., to ward sister.
+Many SENs sat or re-sat the SRN exams; however, a large number did not and were quite content being SENs.
+Nowadays, the divide between level one and two nurses is diminishing owing to the small number of SENs still in practice.
 The demise of the SEN is lamented by many who saw it as a balanced way to staff a ward.
-However, the divide also meant that potentially, the gap in clinical excellence could be too wide.
+However, the divide also meant that potentially the gap in clinical excellence could be too wide.
 In many areas, ENs and SENs are being replaced with lesser qualified healthcare assistants educated to S/NVQ Level 3 or 4, being awarded titles such as Senior Healthcare Assistant, Senior Auxiliary Nurse, Senior Clinical Support Worker, Care Team Leader or Senior Care Assistant.

 Although originally viewed as a less qualified nurse, ENs and SENs are now able to hold the rank of Deputy Charge Nurse in the NHS and Deputy Home Manager in the private sector, as well as unit manager, both within the NHS and the private sector, and in some instances higher, technically out-ranking a staff nurse (first-level RN).

 Auxiliary nurses draw blood samples, change bandages, and record ECGs.
 At present, they work under the direct supervision of a registered nurse.